microsoft/live-share/docs/reference/linux.md

 ]
 ```

-See [above](#tips-for-community-supported-distros) for additional details on whether the distribution you are using is known to work.

 ## Linux browser integration

 Visual Studio Live Share typically **does not require additional installation steps** to enable browser integration on Linux.